lohitpt252003/OOPS/javascript/README.md

 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).

+## Pillars of OOP

+Object-Oriented Programming is built on four main principles, often called the pillars of OOP:

+1.  **Encapsulation**: This is the bundling of data (attributes) and methods that operate on the data into a single unit, a class.
+It restricts direct access to some of an object's components.
+In JavaScript, encapsulation is achieved using private class fields (`#`) and closures.

+2.  **Abstraction**: Abstraction means hiding the complex implementation details and showing only the essential features of the object.
+It helps in managing complexity by allowing us to focus on what an object does instead of how it does it.
+For example, a developer using a library doesn't need to know how a function is implemented internally to use it.

+3.  **Inheritance**: This is a mechanism where a new class (subclass) inherits properties and behaviors (methods) from an existing class (superclass) using the `extends` keyword.
+It promotes code reusability.

+4.  **Polymorphism**: This is the ability of an object to take on many forms.
+In JavaScript, polymorphism is typically achieved through method overriding, where a subclass provides its own implementation of a method that is already defined in its superclass.

 ## Why is OOP Necessary?

 OOP offers several benefits, including: